6 best day trips from Taipei

 Metal ladders and steps carved into cliff faces lead you hundreds of meters upwards for dramatic views.

-Getting There: Trains for depart Taipei hourly for Ruifang.
+Getting there: Trains for depart Taipei hourly for Ruifang.
 At Ruifang, transfer to the Pingxi Rail Line.
 Some of the stops on the Pingxi Line, including Jingtong and Pingxi can also be accessed on bus 1076, departing hourly from Muzha MRT station.

 6. Golden mining towns: Jiufen and Jinguashi